-- 4.19 Although Stockbridge Local Centre is not defined as a primary shopping area, it has been included in the AMR since 2016, reflecting a specific policy (LE15) in the Adopted Local Plan (2016).
-Stockbridge was included reflecting its position in the middle of the Borough, its tourist role as well as serving a local population. - 4.20 There were two vacant units in Stockbridge in October 2019. - 4.21 It is considered that the Council has performed well in terms of the number of retail units in the town centres.
+- Although Stockbridge Local Centre is not defined as a primary shopping area, 4.19 it has been included in the AMR since 2016, reflecting a specific policy (LE15) in the Adopted Local Plan (2016).
+Stockbridge was included reflecting its position in the middle of the Borough, its tourist role as well as serving a local population. - 4.20 There were four vacant units in Stockbridge in October 2020.